 Find fully-detailed car specification information in seconds.
 You can get detailed information on individual models, plus thousands of older versions too.
 Whether you're looking for fuel consumption in mpg, electric range, insurance group, dimensions, bhp power, performance or acceleration figures, road tax costs or boot size, we have all the car specification facts and figures you're ever going to need.

-Find car specs
+Find detailed car specifications